 Asia [has] significant opportunity: Aquastat.
 “Irrigation and Drainage.”
 Food and Agriculture Organization of the United Nations. http://www.fao.org/nr/water/aquastat/irrigationdrainage/index.stm#reg.

-Project Drawdown defines farmland irrigation as: a set of energy-efficient irrigation practices that increase crop yields while reducing emissions.
+Project Drawdown defines farmland irrigation as: a set of energy-efficient irrigation practices that reduce agricultural water consumption while avoiding emissions.
 This solution replaces conventional irrigation on irrigated cropland.

 Pumping and transporting water accounts for 70-80 percent of global water use, and is a major use of energy.
 Much of this irrigation is delivered using inefficient methods such as flood irrigation.
 Employing improved farmland irrigation practices across the agricultural system can bring about water and greenhouse gas savings as high as 25 percent and 40 percent under sprinkler and drip methods, respectively, compared with conventional irrigation methods.